And as we talked, it hit me.

-And as we talked, I realized that this woman's job checked every single box on my wish list, which included:
+This woman's job checked every single box on my wish list, including:

 - honest, one-on-one conversations with people (check!)

-- making independent decisions (check!)
+- making independent decisions on how to do my job (check!)

 - a chance to make a lot more money (check!)